1. Home

 5. Where it says “Add required attendees” type in or paste your instructor’s name.
 Be sure to spell it right so the correct person comes up as an option, then select it so their name appears as the attendee.

-6. Then click “Scheduling Assistant” at the top.screenshot
+6. Click “Scheduling Assistant” at the top.Teams Scheduling Assistant

-7. On the Scheduling Assistant page, first define the length of time for the meeting.
-For most classes, office hours appointments are 15-mins long.
-(Check your syllabus to confirm.)
-Change the meeting duration to 15-minutes by typing it into the ending time field.
+7. On the Scheduling Assistant tab, define the the start and end times for the meeting.
+For most classes, office hours appointments are 15 minutes long (check your syllabus to confirm).

 8. The vertical bar represents your prospective meeting.
-To set the specific meeting time, you can drag it right or left to find an open time.
-You may see other students’ meetings on the calendar, so you will need to move it to an available time slot.
+Drag the bar left or right to change the time and length.
+If you see other students’ meetings on the calendar, you may need to move yours to an available time slot that does not overlap.

 9. You can double-check that it’s a good time by looking at your two names on the left and whether they both say “Available.”

-• Confirm that the meeting is within the designated office hours
+• Confirming that the meeting is within the designated office hours,

-• Check that AM or PM is right
+• Checking that AM or PM is right, and

-• Confirm that it is 15-minutes long (unless otherwise instructed)
+• Confirming that it is 15-minutes long (unless otherwise instructed).

 Related Articles